Find Affordable College Courses

 West Haven, CT

 With a ranking of #6, University of New Haven did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
-Located in the large suburb of West Haven, University of New Haven is a private not-for-profit college with a medium-sized student population.
+Located in the large suburb of West Haven, University of New Haven is a private not-for-profit school with a medium-sized student population.

 Women make up 88% of the psychology majors at the school.